alphagov/govuk-developer-docs/source/manual/github-setup.html.md

     $ /usr/bin/ssh-add -K your-private-key
     ```

+1. Add the above line into your `~/.bash_profile` or equivalent so that it is persistent between restarts.

 1. Test that it all works by running `ssh -T git@github.com`.

 1. While you're here, associate your name and email to your git commits: